HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/full-guide.md

         - Microsoft Defender for Cloud Apps (MCAS)

+    Method 2: Polling-Based APIs for Audit and Compliance Logs (REST API)

+    Polling-based methods required for audit, compliance, and productivity logs that do not support streaming (5-30 minute latency).

-    Method 2: Office 365 Management Activity API (REST API) Polling-based method used for audit, compliance, and productivity logs.
+# Method 2A: Office 365 Management Activity API (REST API)

-    Required for services that do not support streaming, such as:
+Traditional method for retrieving audit and compliance logs.
+Supported as of July 2025 but being phased out for some workloads.

+Log Types:

+- Exchange Online (mailbox access)
+- SharePoint Online (file access)
+- Microsoft Teams (team creation and activity logs)
+- Microsoft Purview (DLP and compliance events)
+- Unified Audit Logs (consolidated user/admin activities)
+- Use Case: Compliance monitoring, user activity tracking, and audit reporting.

+Configuration: Requires app registration in the Microsoft Entra Admin Center or Azure Portal, with permissions like ActivityFeed.Read and ActivityFeed.ReadDlp.

+# Method 2B: Microsoft Graph Audit Logs API

+Newer alternative for audit and compliance logs, recommended for future compatibility as Microsoft transitions from the Office 365 Management API.

+Log Types:

-        Exchange Online (mailbox access)
+- Exchange Online (mailbox access)

-        SharePoint Online (file access)
+- SharePoint Online (file access)

-        Microsoft Teams (team creation and activity logs)
+- Microsoft Teams (team creation and activity logs)

-        Microsoft Purview (DLP and compliance events)
+- Microsoft Purview (DLP and compliance events)

-        Unified Audit Logs
+- Unified Audit Logs (via /auditLogs/directoryAudits and /auditLogs/signIns)

+Use Case: Same as Office 365 Management API, with improved performance and support for newer features.

+Configuration: Requires app registration in the Microsoft Entra Admin Center or Azure Portal, with the AuditLog.Read.All permission.
+Ensure QRadar’s Microsoft Office 365 DSM is updated to support Graph API.

+Important: As of July 2025, the Office 365 Management Activity API is supported, but Microsoft is transitioning some workloads to the Microsoft Graph Audit Logs API.
+Use Method 2B for new deployments or to prepare for future deprecation.

 Description and Purpose